suszanna/LeafletMaps/README.md

 copy URL of the html file in github you want to view On page in (1) append/paste the url of the file

-Expect ==>  you should see the html as a formatted document Actual ==>  works for me.
+Expect ==>  you should see the html as a formatted document, Actual ==>  works for me.